 During the Open Mic process we invite potential speakers to share their idea in a 3-minute slot where a small representation of the committee partake in voting based on three main factors:

-- Link to current theme: this year’s theme is What Now?
+1. Link to current theme: this year’s theme will be announced late May

 2. Relevance of the topic to HK and Global Women: to ensure our talks are locally grounded, with international relevance

 Throughout this assessment process we also keep an eye and close liaison with TEDGlobal so all talks keep to the TED Content Guidelines:

 • No selling from the stage